octarudin/energy-monitoring/README.md

 # Energy Monitoring
 Single Phase Electrical Energy Monitoring with ESP32 or simply Energy Monitoring is a mini-project that intended to my portfolio.
 Also, to measure my skill while using ESP32.
 In this project, FreeRTOS is used to get All Power Meter Data.
 Still available to add more device/sensor with RS-485 Communication.
-The data gathered in Local Server by MQTT Explorer.
+The data monitored in Local Server by MQTT Explorer.
+The status of monitoring is appended by timestamp so that the users can know when the controller starts to Online/Offline.

 To do this project, you need:
 - ESP32 Microcontroller, 1 unit